top of page

 💭 “Should I post something cute or pretend this day doesn’t exist?”

-• Would I still do this if I knew they weren’t expecting anything?
+🌸 Would I still do this if there were no expectations?

 2. Your Worth Isn’t Measured in Gifts (or Instagram Posts)